Last Updated on by Catherine Tobsing

 Cleanliness: Parrots are messy.
 It’s just a fact.
 Fortunately today there are products on the market that make caring for parrots less messy, but even with this help, birds are still messy.
 Even with mess-free perch designs, cage designs that allow food to be placed in locations further from the walking area in front or around the side of the cage, and other helpful ideas and tools, there’s still the need to change the cage liner daily, clean food and water dishes, provide clean water and fresh food at all times and you’ll still find bird food in the oddest places in your home.

-It requires time and energy to provide a clean house for your parrot to live in and sleep in.
+It requires time and energy to provide a clean house for your parrot to live and sleep in.
 Then there’s the bird poop on clothing and furniture.
-Even potty trained parrots have accidents.
-Some species that require nectar have runny poop all the time that is difficult to clean.
+Even potty-trained parrots have accidents.
+Some species that require nectar have runny poop all the time which is difficult to clean.
 Think about how much effort you are willing to put into cleaning the cage(s) for the rest of your life because a large parrot may well outlive you.

 Training and Interaction: Are you willing to provide the time and dedication to teach basic manners to your bird(s) and keep their lives interesting by teaching them games and tricks?
-It requires only a few weeks to train a semi-tame bird a few basic manners commands, but that won’t make life interesting for the parrot.
-It wants you to interact with it through playing games, talking with it or to it (depending on if it talks or not) and learning what it can play with and what is off limits.
+It requires only a few weeks to train a semi-tame bird with a few basic manners and commands, but that won’t make life interesting for the parrot.
+It wants you to interact with it through playing games, talking with it or to it (depending on if it talks or not), and learning what it can play with and what are off-limits.

 This type of training never ends because you bring new things into the home and the bird needs to know if it can have the object or if it must be left alone.
 The parrot wants to be with you as much as possible every day.

-Bird-Safing and Vigilance: You’ll need to make your home bird-safe just as if you were making the home baby-safe for a new child.
+Bird-Safety and Vigilance: You’ll need to make your home bird-safe just as if you were making the home baby-safe for a new child.
 You’ll also need to pay attention to the bird all the time that it is out of the cage.
 I had a cockatiel, BabyLove, once who was given to me because it was no longer wanted.
-The less than vigilant owner had failed to watch the bird every second and a dog had bitten the bird in the tail, requiring a large vet bill and ruining the beautiful pied tiel’s tail for life.
+The less-than-vigilant owner had failed to watch the bird every second and a dog had bitten the bird in the tail, requiring a large vet bill and ruining the beautiful pied ‘tiel’s tail for life.
 I gave him a happy home with other birds through the last years of his life, but he always carried the scars, physical and emotional from that second the owner failed to watch and supervise him.

 Think long and hard before buying a first bird or adding another to your companions.
 If you know you can provide for the bird well, give it love, take care of it financially and emotionally and provide for it a good home if it outlives you, then perhaps you are making a wise choice to get another bird or can provide wise advice to your friend who has thought through all these points.
 If not, don’t take the chance of harming a bird emotionally because no matter what, we humans have no right to make a majestic feathered bundle of love suffer even for a second.